crrood/webapp-base/readme.md

 locally via `install.sh` before building the containers.

 ## Configuration
-1. Copy .env.example to .env and update with appropriate values, or leave unchanged for local testing
+1. Run `install.sh` to install requirements and copy .env.example.
 2. Update resources.json with sample data for any resources you want to serve.
    This mapping will be used to create endpoints, but is not a schema and won't be enforced.